BrandonQuinn/Java-Ray-Tacer/README.md

 ## Noteworthy Issues

 - View frustum doesn't work at all, it's just a straight line projection
-- Model loading at least from Blender leave models grossly undersized and mis-located
+- Model loading at least from Blender leave models grossly undersized and mislocated

 ## Dependencies